 Oneboxes (Link Previews)

-Read details about this feature in: Rich link previews with Onebox
+Read details about this feature in: Create rich link previews with Onebox

 To generate a summary for a link, paste it on a line by itself.
 To start a topic with a link, paste the link into the title field.

 Your reply can be formatted using simple HTML, BBCode, or Markdown:

 This is <b>bold</b>.
 This is [b]bold[/b].
 This is **bold**.

 For more formatting tips, try our 10 minute tutorial.

 Actions and Reactions

 There are action buttons at the bottom of each post: